 What you can expect on your guided fishing trip with SRA?

 The time we start our fishing excursions is dependent on the water we will be fishing and the time of year.
-Early in the season, the scheduled meeting time can be anywhere from 6:30 am (for Yellowstone National Park or the Green and New Fork rivers) to 8 am (for the Snake River or the South Fork of the Snake River).
-Later in the season, start times could range anywhere from 8:30 am (for the South Fork of the Snake River) to 9:30 am (for the Snake River).
-Because of this, it is important to be in contact with the shop after the trip is booked and with your guide a couple of days before the trip is scheduled.
+Early in the season, the scheduled meeting time can be anywhere from 6:30 am (for Yellowstone National Park or the Green and New Fork rivers) to 8 am (for the Snake River).
+Later in the season, start times could range to 9:30 am (for the Snake River).
+Because of this, it is important to be in contact with the Snake River Angler shop after the trip is booked and with your guide a couple of days before the trip is scheduled.
 This will keep you and your party up-to-date if a particular piece of water is not fishing well, if conditions are not good for fishing on a particular, or if the meeting time needs to be adjusted due to weather or fishing conditions.

 When booking a trip with Snake River Angler, the shop staff will record every important detail for your trip, including home contact information, travel contact information, and contact information for your place of lodging.
 Your guide will contact you between one and two days before your scheduled trip.
 You and your guide will agree on a meeting time and place.
 Generally, parties meet their guides at one of the two Snake River Angler shop locations.
-However, sometimes it is better for guides to pick their parties at their place of lodging or for parties to meet their guides at or near a specific location near the river (this is particularly the case for the South Fork of the Snake River).
+However, sometimes it is better for guides to pick their parties at their place of lodging or for parties to meet their guides at or near a specific location near the river.

 The general party size is between one and two individuals per boat.
 It is possible for a boat to carry a third person under special circumstances.
 It is important for you to notify the shop staff member booking your trip so that specific arrangements can be made with your guide.